Create your own terms to support your personal brand.

 Once you have a hashtag that you like and that isn’t being used by anyone else, start using it yourself.
 That’s how you go about associating the hashtag with you and your account.

 Add the hashtag to your social media profiles.
 This means that when people search for the hashtag, they will also see your account at the top of the search results.

 Hashtags are not case sensitive. #unclogyourblog is treated the same as #UnclogYourBlog.

 However, it’s good to use capitals at the start of each word.
 This helps with readability and accessibility, meaning that hashtags are easier for humans and screen readers to understand when they include capitals.

-Without the capitals, you might read the words incorrectly.
-Think about the power company Powergen Italia:
+Without using such internal capitals in hashtags, you might read the words incorrectly.
+For example, think about the power company Powergen Italia:

 - #PowerGenitalia (funny but not the right message!)